Run Python code in Azure Machine Learning designer

 dataset1and the middle input port to

-Input modules are optional since you can generate or import data directly in the Execute Python Script module.
+Input components are optional since you can generate or import data directly in the Execute Python Script component.

 Write your Python code

 The designer provides an initial entry point script for you to edit and enter your own Python code.